Semi-infinite highest weight categories: Introduction

-This brings us to the notion of an {\em upper finite $\eps$-stratified category}, whose definition may be discovered by considering the nature of the categories $\widetilde{\R}$ that can arise as Ringel duals of lower finite $\eps$-stratified categories as just defined.
-We refer to Definition~\ref{ufc} for the intrinsic formulation.
-In fact, starting from $\R$ that is a lower finite $\eps$-stratified category, the Ringel dual $\widetilde{\R}$ is an upper finite $(-\eps)$-stratified category with stratification defined by reversing the partial order on the poset $\Lambda$; see Theorem~\ref{rt1} which extends parts (1) and (2) of Theorem~\ref{honey}.
+This brings us to the notion of an {\em upper finite $\eps$-stratified category}, whose definition may be discovered by considering the nature of the categories $\R'$ that can arise as Ringel duals of lower finite $\eps$-stratified categories.
+We refer to Definition~\ref{ufc} for the intrinsic formulation; there are also upper finite counterparts of $\eps$-highest weight, fully stratified, fibered highest weight and highest weight categories.
+Starting from $\R$ that is a lower finite $\eps$-stratified category as above, the Ringel dual $\R'$ comes equipped with an {\em upper finite stratification} $(\B,L',\rho,\Lambda,\geq)$ making it into an upper finite $(-\eps)$-stratified category; see Theorem~\ref{rt1} which extends parts (1) and (2) of Theorem~\ref{honey}.

 In general, in an upper finite $\eps$-stratified category, the underlying poset is required to be upper finite, i.e., all of the intervals $[\lambda,\infty)$ are finite.
 There are $\eps$-standard and $\eps$-costandard objects, but now these can have infinite length (although composition multiplicities in such objects are finite).
 On the other hand, the indecomposable projectives and injectives do still have finite $\Delta_\eps$-flags and $\nabla_\eps$-flags, exactly like in $(P\Delta_\eps)$ and $(I\nabla_\eps)$.
 Perhaps the most interesting feature is that one can still make sense of $\eps$-tilting objects.
 These are objects possessing certain infinite flags: both an {\em ascending $\Delta_\eps$-flag} and a {\em descending $\nabla_\eps$-flag}; see Definition~\ref{tpc}.
-This allows to define the {\it Ringel dual} of an upper finite $\eps$-stratified category; see Definition~\ref{rd2} and Theorem~\ref{rt2}.
+This allows us to define the {\it Ringel dual} of an upper finite $\eps$-stratified category relative to an $\eps$-tilting generator $T$: it is the category $\fdrcomod C$ for the coalgebra $C:=\Coend_\R(T)$ that is the continuous dual of the opposite endomorphism algebra $B:=\End_\R(T)^\op$; see Theorem~\ref{rt2} which extends parts (1) and (3) of Theorem~\ref{honey}.
+This makes sense because $B$ is a pseudo-compact topological algebra; see Lemma~\ref{prof}.

-For $\widetilde{\R}$ arising as the Ringel dual of a lower finite $\eps$-stratified category $\R$, the indecomposable $(-\eps)$-tilting objects in $\widetilde{\R}$ are the images of the indecomposable injective objects of $\R$ under the Ringel duality functor Moreover, the Ringel dual of $\widetilde{\R}$ is equivalent to the original category $\R$.
-The proof of this relies on the following elementary observation: if $U$ is any locally finite-dimensional module over a locally unital algebra $A$ then the endomorphism algebra $\End_A(U)^{\op}$ is the linear dual $C^*$ of a coalgebra $C$; see Lemma~\ref{prof}.
-Taking $U$ to be a full $(-\eps)$-tilting object in $\widetilde{\R}$, this produces a coalgebra $C$ such that the original category $\R$ is equivalent to $\fdrcomod C$.
-See $\S$\ref{eg1a} for an explicit example illustrating the semi-infinite Ringel duality construction.